 Season 7: Bill Buchanan and Larry Moss.

 Season 8: President Omar Hassan and Renee Walker, with Dana Walsh in a rare villainous case.

-Senseless Sacrifice: In season 8, a young CTU agent named Owen runs out into a middle of a firefight to rescue a wounded CTU agent.
+Senseless Sacrifice: In season 8, a young CTU agent named Owen runs out into the middle of a firefight to rescue a wounded CTU agent.
 As he dragged the man back to safety, both of them are shot.
 Fatally.
 Which sucks, because Owen wouldn't have sacrificed himself if the other agent wasn't stupid.
 However, Jack lies to Owen and says he saved him, so at least he died believing he performed a Heroic Sacrifice.

 Serial Escalation: A staple of 24 storytelling.
 Best encapsulated by the 200th episode of the show (Live Another Day, 6-7 PM), in which the show does something Word of God claims they were never allowed to before: kill a sitting President.
 (Don't worry, he actually survives.)
 (It's also the first season to have a genuinely crooked Head of Station; previous CTU / FBI leaders may have been Obstructive Bureaucrats, but their integrity has been impeccable.)